learning2hash/learning2hash.github.io/index.md

 ---
 layout: default
-title: A Primer on Machine Learning Models for Hashing-Based Approximate Nearest Neighbour Search
+title: A Primer on Machine Learning Models for Hashing-Based Approximate Nearevst Neighbour Search
 ---

 *Nearest neighbour search* is the problem of finding the most similar data-points to a query in a large database, and is a fundamental operation that has found wide applicability in many fields, from Bioinformatics, through to Natural Language Processing (NLP) and Computer Vision.
 An obvious way of finding similar data-points would simply be to search through the entire dataset comparing each data-point to the query.
 Unfortunately, for most datasets of practical interest, particularly in the age of big-data and deep learning, this brute-force search is too computationally expensive and much more efficient search methods are required.